vanitasvitae/GSOC2017/README.md

 ## Demo Application
 Since my works is mostly invisible library code, I wrote a small application to demonstrate some features.
-_XMPP_SYNC_ is a command line application, which can be used to transfer files from one folder on one computer to another.
+_XMPP_SYNC_ is a command line application, which can be used to synchronize files between computers via (encrypted) Jingle File Transfer.

 A blog post about _XMPP_SYNC_ can be found here and the source code for it is available in [this repository](https://github.com/vanitasvitae/xmpp_sync).